 - RNs and RPNs who are currently registered to practice in another Canadian province or territory at the time they apply to CNO.
 This means that if you are applying as an RN, you must be registered to practice as an RN in another Canadian jurisdiction.
 If you are applying as an RPN, you must be registered to practice as an RPN in the other Canadian jurisdiction

 If you intend to apply to CNO and your registration as a nurse in another Canadian province or territory is no longer active (e.g., expired, cancelled, resigned), consider renewing or reinstating your registration as a practicing RN or RPN.
 Proof of your current practicing registration in Canada will help you meet specific requirements more quickly without the need to request documents from third parties.

 Please return to the How to Apply homepage if you are:

 - a recent graduate of an Ontario nursing program

-- applying to the College to practise as a Nurse Practitioner.
+- applying to CNO to practice as a Nurse Practitioner (NP).

-This guide breaks down the registration process, emphasizing the requirements that all nurses must meet and the steps required to become a member of the College.
+This guide breaks down the registration process, emphasizing the requirements all nurses must meet and the steps required for registration with CNO.

-We have made every effort to ensure the accuracy of this information, but please contact the College if you have any questions or discover an error.
+We have made every effort to ensure the accuracy of this information, but please contact CNO if you have any questions or discover an error.